Financial-Times/annotations-mapper/README.md

 ## Prerequisites
-In order to run v1-suggestor you would need at least kafka/zookeeper and kafka-rest-proxy to be accessible somewhere and you would need to provide the host and the port to connect to them as startup parameters.
+In order to run annotations-mapper you would need at least kafka/zookeeper and kafka-rest-proxy to be accessible somewhere and you would need to provide the host and the port to connect to them as startup parameters.

 ## Run locally